Cyril Ramaphosa Calls for the US To Assist South Africa in Fighting Crime Targeting White Farmers

 WASHINGTON, UNITED STATES — President Cyril Ramaphosa condemned the president of the Economic Freedom Fighters, Julius Malema, for singing the Kill the Boer chant.
 He and Agriculture Minister John Steenhuisen also said that there was no white genocide and called on Trump to lend a hand in solving farm murders.
 This was during the working meeting that Ramaphosa had with United States President Donald Trump on 21 May 2025 at the Oval Office in the White House in Washington, United States.

 Ramaphosa and Trump held a bilateral discussion in the Oval Office on 21 May 2025.
-He said the two countries rely on each other, including critical minerals that South Africa can offer to the United States, including the rare earth minerals.
-He said this is part of what makes a really good relationship, which we must engender and cultivate.
+He said the two countries relied on each other, including critical minerals that South Africa can offer to the United States, including the rare earth minerals.
+He said this is part of what makes a really good relationship.

 Trump said the US government has heard complaints about Africa and said that the issues in Africa will be discussed.
 He denied that the US government is selective in granting refugee status after 49 Afrikaners relocated to the United States.
 He told Trump that the government had heard tremendous complaints of white genocide and asked for an explanation.

 Ramaphosa said it would take listening to the voices of South Africa about the allegations of white genocide.
-He said if there was Afrikaner frame genocide, Steenhuisen, Rupert, Els and Goosen would not be at the meeting.
-The white House then played EFF president Julius Malema singing the Kill the Boer chant.
+He said if there were an Afrikaner farm genocide, Steenhuisen, Rupert, Els, and Goosen would not be at the meeting.
+The White House then played EFF president Julius Malema singing the Kill the Boer chant.
 Trump then showed a documentary, which was purported to be evidence.

 No white genocide: Ramaphosa

-Ramaphosa clarified that the Kill the Song Boer is not government policy.
+Ramaphosa clarified that the Kill the Boer song is not government policy.
 He said the country has a multi-party system where political parties express themselves.
 He said the government policy is completely against what Malema said.
-He said the EFF is a small minority party.
+Ramaphosa said the EFF is a small minority party.
 Ramaphosa said that the country has a high level of crime, and people who are killed are not white.

 Tension between SA and the US